Dean of Students

 Full Details and Hazing Report

-In accordance with Bloomsburg University's mission of being an inclusive comprehensive public university that prepares students for personal and professional success in an increasingly complex global environment, the university is issuing a preferred name policy.
+In accordance with Commonwealth University's mission of being an inclusive comprehensive public university that prepares students for personal and professional success in an increasingly complex global environment, the university is issuing a preferred name policy.

-Bloomsburg University is committed to creating and maintaining a campus environment where safety, health, and well-being are priorities for all.
+Commonwealth University is committed to creating and maintaining a campus environment where safety, health, and well-being are priorities for all.
 Sexual misconduct includes a range of acts that are perpetrated against an individual without consent or when an individual is unable to freely give consent.
 The University will not tolerate any form of sexual misconduct.
 All forms of sexual misconduct are serious offenses with serious consequences that violate the Student Code of Conduct and conduct process.

 Sexual misconduct complaints against students may be processed by the Office of the Dean of Students via the Student Code of Conduct and conduct process.